 Colombia’s Membership in International Organizations

-Colombia and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
-In April 2020, Colombia joined the Organization for Economic Cooperation and Development as the 37th member and third country member from Latin America and the Caribbean.
+As member states to the United Nations, Organization of American States, International Monetary Fund, World Bank, World Trade Organization, and other international fora, Colombia and the United States routinely cooperate to defend human rights and mitigate regional humanitarian crises.
+In April 2020, Colombia joined the Organization for Economic Cooperation and Development as the thirty-seventh member and third country member from Latin America and the Caribbean.

 Bilateral Representation